StevenLomon/CS50-final-project/README.md

 Another problem was the uploads folder since it was in .gitignore haha.
 This was simply fixed by adding a directory to the EC2 instance with mkdir and setting the permissions for it.
 (It was not that easy *sigh* haha)
 I tried so much here as well.

 Aaaaand...
 I gave up on the EC2 instance.
-Fuck that.
+I'm so incredibly close.
+But fuck this.
 Especially now that I found out that there are other AWS options that are serverless.

-### Web Hosting using AWS Elastic Beanstalk (was not used either, it's GARBAGE)
+### Web Hosting using AWS Elastic Beanstalk
 (This is my first time using Beanstalk!)
 After the repository had been cleaned up a bit and it was back to a working version, a Procfile was created with the following content: web: python application.py, and the Elastic Beanstalk CLI was installed using pip install awsebcli.
 When running pip installed, it displayed that there were dependency issues which were fixed with:
 pip install --upgrade awscli